 Why is Babbel the right fit for pharmaceutical companies?

 Over the years, the Babbel for Business team has worked with many pharmaceutical companies, learned from them, and gained valuable insights into the field.
 Based on this experience, our language experts have created a new pharmaceutical course including a variety of lessons that will train your employees to gain exactly the language competencies needed in your field.

 The lessons prepare learners for real-life conversations.
 Besides, the 15-minute lessons fit into busy schedules and can be completed in a lunch break or on the way to or from work.

 With increasingly international workforces, pharmaceutical companies need a digital offering with multiple languages available.
 Babbel has 14 learning languages and various display languages to choose from, with multiple levels to start at.

-Babbel Intensive combines the app-based lessons with 1:1 or group video lessons with certified teachers, making language learning even more effective.
+Babbel Live as well as Babbel Intensive follow the blended learning approach in combining online lessons with 1:1 or group video lessons with professional teachers, making language learning even more effective.
 This will help employees get speaking fast and gain confidence, which is invaluable in an industry that has strong international growth opportunities and is dependent on exports from other nations.